 The great wildebeest migration is an annual animal migration between Serengeti and Masai mara ecosystems in Kenya and Tanzania.
-It features vast numbers of wildebeest, zebras, gazelles and other antelope species moving over the plains of Serengeti and Masai mara for fresh pasture.
-This natural phenomenon happens month per month gradually transitioning into the other as the grazers move facing deadly predators especially the big cats.
+It features vast numbers of wildebeest, zebras, gazelles, and other antelope species moving over the plains of Serengeti and Masai Mara for fresh pasture.
+This natural phenomenon happens month per month gradually transitioning into the other as the grazers move facing deadly predators, especially the big cats.

-In January at the beginning of the year the migration is often in Southern Serengeti.
+In January at the beginning of the year, the migration is often in Southern Serengeti.
 Here they evenly spread throughout the Ndutu conservation area and part of the Ngorongoro Crater.
-They would have returned from Kenya’s Masai Mara around mid October spreading through out Northern Serengeti.
+They would have returned from Kenya’s Masai Mara around mid-October spreading throughout Northern Serengeti.

-The wildebeest stay in southern Serengeti throughout the months of February and March that also double as a calving period.
-The young ones are a great addition to the wildebeest population that eagerly await to take on their journey up north once again.
-The calves are however targeted by the predators like lions, leopards, cheetahs that often hide in the lush grasses ready to take down their prey.
+The wildebeest stay in southern Serengeti throughout the months of February and March also double as a calving period.
+The young ones are a great addition to the wildebeest population that eagerly awaits to take on their journey up north once again.
+The calves are however targeted by the predators like lions, leopards, and cheetahs that often hide in the lush grasses ready to take down their prey.

 In April and May, the wildebeest steadily start moving towards northern Serengeti as the wet season ends.
-This ushers in the dry season in June as the animals spread further west.
+These ushers in the dry season in June as the animals spread further west.
 Here they encounter River Grumeti their first major obstacle on their journey.
 The high water levels from the rains in the wet season discourage the wildebeest from quickly crossing over.
 The River banks are also graced with some of the deadliest Nile crocodiles that the wildebeest have to look out for.

-The Migration cycle then starts allover again a journey that wildlife enthusiasts often want to be part of.
+The Migration cycle then starts all over again a journey that wildlife enthusiasts often want to be part of.

 The Big cats